our electricians are ready

 Both are important.

+Since you’re here, the fact you’re even considering this question, then the answer is yes.
 Circuit breaker installation or upgrade is a simple way of keeping you and your property safe.

 Many older fuse boxes are no longer able to cope with the amount of power modern homes require to function.
 Upgrading from an older ceramic fuse to a circuit breaker is not only safer for your home and family but also easy to reset if the power to your home is tripped.
 All you have to do is flick the switch to return power to your home.
 No more changing fuse wire in the middle of the night!